LoganTML/LoganTML/README.md

 I'm a U3 honours software engineering student in Montreal, QC.
 I'm passionate about developing creative and innovative solutions to problems, and I enjoy working in teams and collaborating on projects.

 - 🎹 Piano player for 16 years
-- 🏐 McGill University men's club volleyball team member
+- 🏐 McGill Men's Volleyball Club team member
 - 🏋️ McGill SSMU Powerlifting Club member

 ## Projects